-Mr. Bernstein, age 59, was appointed President and Chief Executive Officer in April 2017 and began serving in this role on May 1, 2017.
-He also has served as Senior Executive Vice President and Head of Investment Management and Research of EQH since April 2018.
-Prior to these appointments, Mr. Bernstein had a distinguished 32-year career at JPMorgan Chase, most recently as managing director and global head of Managed Solutions and Strategy at J.P.
+- Mr. Bernstein was appointed President and Chief Executive Officer in April 2017 and began serving in this role on May 1, 2017. - He has served as Senior Executive Vice President and Head of Investment Management and Research of EQH since April 2018. - Previously, Mr. Bernstein had a distinguished 32-year career at JPMorgan Chase, most recently as Managing Director and Global Head of Managed Solutions and Strategy at J.P.
 Morgan Asset Management.
-In this role, Mr. Bernstein was responsible for the management of all discretionary assets within the Private Banking client segment.
-Among other roles, he served as Managing Director and Global Head of Fixed Income and Currency for 10 years, concluding in 2012.
-Prior to that, Mr. Bernstein held the position of Chief Financial Officer at JPMorgan Chase's Investment Management and Private Banking division.
-Mr. Bernstein is a member of the Management Committee of EQH and the Board of Managers of Haverford College, Pennsylvania.
+In this role, Mr. Bernstein was responsible for the management of all discretionary assets within the Private Banking client segment. - Among other roles, he served as Managing Director and Global Head of Fixed Income and Currency for 10 years, concluding in 2012. - Mr. Bernstein held the position of Chief Financial Officer at JPMorgan Chase's Investment Management and Private Banking division. - Mr. Bernstein is a member of the Management Committee of EQH and the Investment Committee of the Board of Managers of Haverford College, Pennsylvania.